 Welcome to the Homepage of the Lubbock Hubbers!
-The Lubbock Hubbers are a proposed team in the Pecos League of Professional Baseball Clubs.
+The Lubbock Hubbers are a proposed team in the Pecos League of Professional Baseball Clubs for the 2015 season.

 The Pecos League is an independent professional baseball league Headquartered in Houston, Tx. which operates in cities in desert mountain regions throughout New Mexico, Southern Colorado and West Texas.
 Pecos Teams play in cities that do not have Major or Minor League Baseball teams and is not affiliated with either.
 The Pecos League is where the Land of Enchantment meets the Lone Star State.
 The league's high power offenses are fueled by high altitudes and smaller ballparks.
 The Pecos League is home to high altitude baseball where our average elevation is 4870.
 Our players come from all over the US and all over the world and are a combination of rising stars, falling stars, shooting stars and athletes with stars in their eyes.
 Our communities take tremendous pride in their teams.